richardvlas/Operationalizing-Machine-Learning/README.md

 <img src="images/swagger_api_responses.PNG" width=100%>

 ### 6. Consume model endpoints
-Now it's time to interact with the deployed model and to test it, we use the `endpoint.py` script to call the trained model and while feeding it with some test data.
+Now it's time to interact with the deployed model and to test it, we use the `endpoint.py` script to call the trained model and feeding it with some test data.
 Before we run the script, we need to modify both the `scoring_uri` and the `key` to match the key for our service and the URI that was generated after deployment.
 This URI can be found in the Details tab, above the Swagger URI.

 **Consuming Model Endpoints**